privacysandstorm/privacysandstorm.github.io/content/_index.md

 ## Help us improve this website!

 Did we miss a paper, tool, dataset, or do you have any suggestion?
-Let us know by filing an  [issue or pull request](https://github.com/privacysandstorm/privacysandstorm.github.io) or by [contacting us](mailto:yohan@beugin.org).
+Let us know by filing an [issue or pull request](https://github.com/privacysandstorm/privacysandstorm.github.io) or by [contacting us](mailto:yohan@beugin.org), this is a community-based effort!